yaroslav-v/grav-skeleton-freelancer-site/themes/freelancer/README.md

 * Save your changes.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in Terminal and typing `bin/grav clear-cache`.

 Once this is done, you should be able to see the new theme on the frontend.
-Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **twenty** folder.
+Keep in mind any customizations made to the previous theme will not be reflected as all of the theme and templating information is now being pulled from the **freelancer** folder.

 # Updating

-As development for the Twenty theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating Twenty is easy, and can be done through Grav's GPM system, as well as manually.
+As development for the Freelancer theme continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
+Updating Freelancer is easy, and can be done through Grav's GPM system, as well as manually.

 ## GPM Update (Preferred)